top of page

 Dido falls in love with Aeneas, but a sorceress and her witches plot to destroy their happiness.
 Deceived into believing he must leave Carthage, Aeneas abandons Dido.
 Heartbroken, she sings the famous lament “When I am laid in earth” before dying.
 The work is admired for its emotional intensity, expressive music, and powerful portrayal of grief, despite its relatively short length.

-• La Tragedie d'Atys (workshop) - Ballet Opera Pantomime x Opera de Montreal
+• La Tragedie d'Atys - Ballet Opera Pantomime x Opera de Montreal

 Célénia